Definition and Prevalence

 Fatigue, defined as a persistent sense of tiredness which is not relieved by sleep or rest, is an extremely common problem amongst palliative care patients and causes significant distress.
-[12-14] A systematic review of symptoms in patients with advanced cancer indicated that over half experienced fatigue.
-It is likely that the presence and intensity of these symptoms increases as patients’ disease progresses.
-The negative impact on quality of life of patients and their caregivers is substantial.
-The prevalence of fatigue is likely to be similar or indeed higher in patients with other progressive chronic diseases, including HIV-AIDS, heart disease, chronic obstructive pulmonary disease, and renal disease.
-[14,16] Careful assessment is needed to ensure appropriate differentiation of fatigue and depression.
+[1,10,13-16] A systematic review of symptoms in adult and paediatric patients with advanced cancer indicated that over half experienced fatigue.
+[10,17] The prevalence of fatigue is likely to be similar or indeed higher in patients with other life-limiting diseases, including HIV-AIDS, heart disease, chronic obstructive pulmonary disease, Parkinson’s disease and renal disease.
+[15,16,18,19] Careful assessment is needed to ensure appropriate differentiation of fatigue and other conditions such as depression.

 Factors which may contribute to fatigue in palliative care patients, some of which can be treated or modified, include: